 Lighten up.
 Another inexpensive way to give your backyard the feel of an actual room is to install accent lighting.
 String lights in festive colors and shapes, or add drama by lighting a pathway to a colorful garden, pool or pond.
 Install a couple of potted trees and light them at ground level or add strings of lights in the branches for nighttime atmosphere.

 Make family time fun.
 In many homes, an outdoor room or patio is also a playground area equipped with toys, swings, basketball hoops and wading pools.
 Protect bikes and toys when not in use by incorporating a clean, dry storage area for these items.
 Durable indoor/outdoor carpeting can also help protect children from scrapes and bruises.

 Save energy costs, too.
 When shopping for a patio door, look for a door made with Low-E glass, which is more energy efficient than standard clear glass.
 It helps prevent cool air from escaping in the summer and keeps warm air inside during the winter.
-It’s also a good idea to check out the patio doors’ energy efficiency overall.
-For example, Therma-Tru fiberglass door systems are ENERGY STAR qualified and certified by the National Fenestration Rating Council (NFRC), helping homeowners save money on energy costs and protect the environment through superior energy efficiency.
+It’s also a good idea to check out the patio doors’ energy efficiency overall, including certification from ENERGY STAR as well as the National Fenestration Rating Council (NFRC), helping homeowners save money on energy costs and protect the environment through superior energy efficiency.
 The door systems are engineered to form a seal that creates an energy-efficient envelope to help stabilize interior temperatures and decrease the home’s energy costs.